...

 Post-Remediation Testing and Verification

-Mold control procedures require additional air quality and surface testing afterwards to validate that mold concentrations remain within acceptable bounds.
+Mold control procedures require additional air quality and surface testing afterward to validate that mold concentrations remain within acceptable bounds.
 Laboratory testing on collected samples confirms that mold residues are completely removed.
 The final inspection confirms that necessary remediation steps have been executed to verify space safety for occupancy.